How Does Life Insurance Work and Do You Really Need It?

 • Lump sum payment after your death

-• Funds kept in a retained asset account that accrues interest and can be accessed when needed
+• Funds in a retained asset account that accrues interest and can be accessed when needed

 • Annuity payments during the beneficiary’s lifetime